Archive #29 – Ruthless Compassion: Wrathful Deities in Early Indo-Tibetan Esoteric Buddhist Art (1999)

 Wu, C., & Yu, A. C. (2012).
 The Journey to the West (Vols.
 1-4) (Rev. ed.).
 Chicago, Illinois: University of Chicago Press.

 Sun Wukong’s magic staff is famed in popular culture for its ability to grow and shrink but less so for its great weight.
-The latter quality is best demonstrated in chapter 56 when human bandits attempt and fail to pick up the 8.8 ton weapon:
+The latter quality is best demonstrated in Journey to the West (Xiyouji西遊記, 1592; “JTTW” hereafter) chapter 56 when human bandits attempt and fail to pick up the 8.8 ton weapon:

 I suggested in one of my earliest articles that the weight of Monkey’s staff had a connection to Chinese numerology:

-While I still agree the great weight cements his position as a superior hero, I no longer believe the number is connected to numerology.
+While I still agree that the great weight cements his position as a superior hero, I no longer believe that the number is directly connected to numerology.

 1. Connection to the Water Margin

-I now suggest the weight of the weapon was directly influenced by a scene in chapter 27 of the Water Margin (Shuihu zhuan, 水滸傳, c.
+I now suggest that the weapon’s weight was directly influenced by a scene in chapter 28 of the Water Margin (Shuihu zhuan, 水滸傳, c.
 1400).
-[2] It involves the bandit Wu Song lifting a heavy stone block:
+It involves the bandit Wu Song lifting a heavy stone block:

 “Let’s take a look.
 I wonder whether I can move it.”